 It is the responsibility of all staff to model and promote good literacy.
 Planning for literacy should be a consideration in all lessons.
+Our teachers promote a love of reading, writing and oracy through thoroughly planned and focused lessons.
 Students' individual progress and needs should be planned for and responded to, in the same way as for subject specific progress.
 Planning for and response to literacy objectives will be monitored by Faculty and Curriculum Leaders as well as ALT as part of the coaching cycle.
 Marking for Literacy will be monitored via faculty work scrutinies and ALT book looks.